bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 <details>
 <summary>Which assembly covers the largest fraction of the reference genome?</summary>

-_The Abyss_k75 assembly (99.289%).
+_The SPAdes (isolate) assembly: (98.988%).
 You can find this in the "Genome fraction" row under the "Genome statistics section"._
 </details>

 <details>
 <summary>Which assembly shows the most/fewest mismatches and indels compared to the reference?</summary>

-_The Abyss k75 assembly has the most mismatches and indels, the Abyss k31 the fewest._
+_The SPAdes (isolate) assembly has the most mismatches and indels, the Abyss k31 the fewest._
 </details>

 <details>